 How can I volunteer?

-Speak with Dr. Hunter Camp who will gladly help you find a place to serve.
+Speak with Dr. Hunter Camp, he will gladly help you find a place to serve.

 Do you have an organized music program?

 Yes, there is the Sunday morning adult choir and two children’s choirs.
 In addition, we have major organ concerts.
-Learn more about music at MPC.
+Learn more about music at MPC here.

 May I be active and involved if I’m not a Presbyterian?